 Expense reimbursements or in-kind payments, such as the use of a company car, free housing or reimbursed meals, received by a parent in the course of employment, self-employment or operation of a business is counted as income if they are significant and reduce personal living expenses.

 If the court finds that a parent’s voluntary unemployment or underemployment is the result of bad faith or deliberate suppression of income to avoid or minimize their child support obligation, child support may be calculated based on that party’s potential rather than actual income.
-Potential income may not be imputed to a parent who is physically or mentally incapacitated or is caring for a child who is under the age of three years and for whom child support is being determined.
+Potential income may not be used as a factor when the parent is physically or mentally incapacitated or is caring for a child who is under the age of three years and for whom child support is being determined.
 Incarceration should not be treated as voluntary unemployment in establishing or modifying a child support order.

-The amount of potential income imputed to a parent must be based on the parent’s assets, residence, employment potential and probable earnings level based on that parent’s recent work history, occupational qualifications and prevailing job opportunities and earning levels in the community and other relevant background factors relating to the parent’s actual earning potential.
+A parent’s potential income must be based on the parent’s assets, residence, employment potential and probable earnings level based on that parent’s recent work history, occupational qualifications and prevailing job opportunities and earning levels in the community and other relevant background factors relating to the parent’s actual earning potential.
 If the parent does not have a recent work history or vocational training, potential income should not be less than the minimum hourly wage for a 35-hour work week.

 Existing Support Obligations and Responsibility for Other Children

-- A parent’s financial responsibility for his or her natural or adopted children who currently reside with the parent (other than those that are the subject of the instant action) is deducted from the parent’s gross income.
+Any existing support obligation, whether it’s through a court order, separation agreement, or voluntary child support agreement that has been paid consistently for a reasonable amount of time are deducted from the non-custodial parent’s gross income.
+This does not include paying back late or missed payments, though a parent’s financial responsibility for his or her natural or adopted children who currently reside with the non-custodial parent (other than those that are the subject of the instant action) is deducted from their gross income.
 This may not be the sole basis to modify a current child support order.

 Child Care Costs

 Reasonable child care costs that are, or will be, paid by a parent due to employment or job search are considered in the child support calculation.
-Other reasonable child care costs, such as those incurred while a parent attends school, may be the basis for a deviation.
-The court may also consider actual child care tax credits received by a parent as a basis for deviation.
+Other child care costs or a child care tax credit may be the basis for a deviation from the guidelines.

 Health Insurance and Health Care Costs

-The court must order either parent to maintain medical health insurance coverage for a child if it is actually and currently available to the parent at a reasonable cost.
+The court must order either parent to maintain medical health insurance coverage for a child if it is actually and currently available to the parent at a reasonable cost (not in excess of 5 percent of gross income).
 If such insurance is not available, the court must enter an order requiring the parent to obtain and maintain health insurance for a child if and when the parent has access to reasonably priced health insurance for the child.
 The court may require one or both parents to maintain dental insurance.

 Other Extraordinary Expenses